How to Keep a UK’s GMC License to Practice

 worry about the interpretation

-by local health authorities, as bureaucrats look for
+by RCGP and local health authorities.
+Bureaucrats look for

 There are two linked issues.
 You